Padmapani Seneviratne, Ph.D. Associate Professor

 What would you tell a student who is thinking about attending A&M-Commerce?

 You will have a great college experience.
 We have small class sizes, and students get individual attention.
-The faculty at A&M-Commerce are dedicated and care about students both in the classroom and outside.
+The faculty at A&M-Commerce are dedicated and care about students both in and outside the classroom.
 There are various research opportunities for students.

 What draws you to your discipline?

-Mathematics is both challenging and enjoyable at the same time.
-My area of research is in coding theory, which is an interdisciplinary subject that connects mathematics with communications engineering and computer science.
-This is a subject area where pure math concepts are applied in real-world applications.
+Mathematics is both challenging and enjoyable.
+My area of research is in coding theory, an interdisciplinary subject that connects mathematics with communications engineering and computer science.
+This subject area is where pure math concepts are applied in real-world applications.

 What has been your favorite course to teach?